awsinfo

 default environment variables.

-docker run --rm -it -v ~/.aws:/root/.aws -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_SESSION_TOKEN -e AWS_DEFAULT_REGION -e AWS_DEFAULT_PROFILE -e AWS_CONFIG_FILE flomotlik/awsinfo ARGUMENTS_FOR_AWSINFO
+docker run -it -v ~/.aws:/root/.aws -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_SESSION_TOKEN -e AWS_DEFAULT_REGION -e AWS_PROFILE -e AWS_CONFIG_FILE -e AWSINFO_DEBUG theserverlessway/awsinfo ARGUMENTS_FOR_AWSINFO

 You can set it up as an alias in your shell config file as well.

-alias awsinfo='docker run -it -v ~/.aws:/root/.aws -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_SESSION_TOKEN -e AWS_DEFAULT_REGION -e AWS_DEFAULT_PROFILE -e AWS_CONFIG_FILE flomotlik/awsinfo'
+alias awsinfo='docker run -it -v ~/.aws:/root/.aws -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_SESSION_TOKEN -e AWS_DEFAULT_REGION -e AWS_PROFILE -e AWS_CONFIG_FILE -e AWSINFO_DEBUG theserverlessway/awsinfo'

 If you’re using Whalebrew(Which I highly recommend) simply run the following to install:

-whalebrew install flomotlik/awsinfo
+whalebrew install theserverlessway/awsinfo

 awsinfo